izabelladobielewska/session-notebook/README.md

-hi this is the first line
+Hi, this is the first line.